andy-preston/andy-preston.github.io/articles/tab-indent.md

 tags: philosophy
 date: "2023-07-10"
 ---
-# Why Indenting With Tab is "Wrong"
+# An Evidence Based Argument For Why Indenting With Tab is "Wrong"

 This used to be long an complicated.
 With all manner of comparisons and discussion.